-Paul’s work representing plaintiffs has been recognized by attorneys and judges familiar with his work.
+Paul’s advocacy for plaintiffs has been recognized by attorneys and judges familiar with his work.
 Some examples of this recognition include:

 Paul has handled many high profile matters.
 His cases have been featured in the New York Times, CNN and numerous other local and national media outlets.
 He also has been interviewed on MSNBC and by other national media outlets to provide commentary on other important civil lawsuits throughout the country.